Foreck1/LootTweaker-Docs/docs/class-docs/conditions.rst

 .. java:method:: LootCondition parse(IData json)
     :outertype: Conditions

-    Parses a `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ as if it were the JSON form of a ``LootCondition``.
+    Parses a `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ into a ``LootCondition``.

+    :param json: an instance of ``DataMap`` representing a LootCondition in JSON form.
 It is recommended that the keys are enclosed in quotes to avoid conflicts between JSON key names and ZenScript keywords.
     :return: ``json`` as a LootCondition
     :errors: if ``json`` is not a ``DataMap``